scizzydo/PatternScanner/README.md

 // This also uses the instruction len (notice 4 after X).
 This tells it during the dereference to start the RIP after the E8 instruction constexpr auto xor_pattern = "FE ED FA CE E8 X4 ? ? ? ?
 EF BE AD DE /da"_xorpattern;
-// Scan will read the address from where the marked X is pointed to (as a single byte; i.e. short jump) auto runtime_pattern = "BA BE CA FE 72 X ?
+// Scan will read the address from where the marked X is pointed to (as a single byte; i.e. short jump)
+// Pattern assumes ldisasm is defined, to get the instruction length rather than X1 auto runtime_pattern = "BA BE CA FE 72 X ?
 11 22 /d1"_rtpattern
 ```